Microsoft closes deal to buy Call of Duty maker Activision Blizzard after antitrust fights

 To get the U.K.’s approval, Microsoft will sell off European cloud streaming rights for all current and new Activision games released over the next 15 years to French game studio Ubisoft Entertainment.

-But the regulator still criticized how the deal came together and warned other companies not to use the “tactics employed by Microsoft” to “insist on a package of measures that we told them simply wouldn’t work.”
+But the regulator still criticized how the agreement came together and warned other companies not to use Microsoft’s tactics to “insist on a package of measures that we told them simply wouldn’t work.”

 The U.K. regulator “deserves credit for imposing a structural remedy on Microsoft that is significantly stronger than the weak commitments accepted by the European Commission,” said Max von Thun, director of the Europe office of the Open Markets Institute, a proponent of stronger antitrust enforcement.

-But the CMA’s flip-flopping makes the U.K. regulator look “weak and indecisive,” he said.
+But the flip-flopping makes the U.K. regulator look “weak and indecisive,” he said.

 Up until now, computer-maker Dell held the record for the priciest tech deal after it bought data-storage company EMC in 2016 for around $60 billion.
 Microsoft’s own biggest deal was its $26 billion acquisition of professional-networking service LinkedIn around the same time.

-Microsoft valued the Activision deal at $68.7 billion when it announced the acquisition in early 2022, “inclusive of Activision Blizzard’s net cash,” though Microsoft agreed to pay $95 in cash for each share of the game-maker, closer to $75 billion.
+Microsoft valued the Activision deal at $68.7 billion when it was first announced, “inclusive of Activision Blizzard’s net cash,” though Microsoft agreed to pay $95 in cash for each share of the game-maker, closer to $75 billion.

 Started in 1979 by former Atari Inc. employees, Activision has created or acquired many of the most popular video games, from Pitfall in the 1980s to Guitar Hero and the World of Warcraft franchise.
 One of Activision’s key assets for Microsoft was its King studio, maker of popular mobile games such as Candy Crush Saga.